Summer Wellness Services for Returning and Graduating Students:

-Summer Wellness Services for Returning and Graduating Students:

 Those students involved in University-sanctioned or sponsored summer activities (athletics, summer courses, internships, research, summer housing, etc.) will have access to services at the Wellness Units (Center for Health and Wellness Promotion, Counseling Center, Disability Services and Student Health Center) over the summer.

 Returning students not enrolled in university-sanctioned or sponsored activities during the summer, but who are otherwise registered to attend classes in the fall of the upcoming academic year can contact any of the Wellness Units if in need of guidance or referrals to the community.

 Returning Students Enrolled in the Aetna Student Health Insurance Plan:

 Students who are currently enrolled in student health insurance plan and are covered through this academic year, can seek a referral from a clinician in the Student Health Center if they are in need of access to providers in the community and want to have their deductibles waived.
 For summer hours of operation please visit www.sandiego.edu/healthcenter.

 Returning students who are currently enrolled in USD’s plan and are planning to renew their health insurance for the next academic year, are encouraged to actively enroll to ensure no lapse in coverage.

 - If you are currently enrolled in the Student Health Insurance Plan, you will be covered under the plan through August 14, 2015.

 - For those under age 26, you may qualify to enroll as a dependent on the health insurance held by a parent.

-	2) Individual coverage through your state insurance marketplace: Coverage is available for individual enrollment through the insurance marketplace or your state exchange in the state in which you are a permanent resident during the Open Enrollment period
+- Coverage is available for individual enrollment through the insurance marketplace in the state in which you are a permanent resident during the Open Enrollment period

 - Depending on your household income, you may also qualify for a subsidy for coverage purchased through your state marketplace.